List of Curb Your Enthusiasm recurring roles: Norm

-Norm (Paul Mazursky, Seasons 4, 7) first appeared in the Season 4 episode, "Mel's Offer" as an assistant of Mel Brooks who advised against casting Larry as Max Bialystock in The Producers.
+Norm (Paul Mazursky, seasons 4, 7) first appeared in the Season 4 episode, "Mel's Offer" as an assistant of Mel Brooks who advised against casting Larry as Max Bialystock in The Producers.
 Throughout the rest of the season, his strong disdain for Larry is evident.
 Norm was a member of the same country club that Larry, Jeff, Ted Danson, and Funkhouser belong to.
-In "The Black Swan", Larry blames Norm when he receives a reprimanded by the club for having a messy locker.
-Norm was the slowest golfer on the course, so others dreaded golfing behind him, until Larry, not knowing Norm had high blood pressure, yells at him and tells him off for his slow golfing.
+In "The 5 Wood", Larry blames Norm when he receives a reprimand by the club for having a messy locker.
+In "The Black Swan," Norm was the slowest golfer on the course, so others dreaded golfing behind him, until Larry, not knowing Norm had high blood pressure, yells at him and tells him off for his slow golfing.
 As a result, Norm later dies of a heart attack, and Larry is more or less blamed for his death.

 Jerry Seinfeld

-Jerry Seinfeld (as a fictionalized version of himself, Seasons 4, 7) co-created the hit sitcom Seinfeld with Larry.
+Jerry Seinfeld (as a fictionalized version of himself, seasons 4, 7, 12) co-created the hit sitcom Seinfeld with Larry.
 Jerry Seinfeld attends the opening night of Larry David's play The Producers, grimacing after Larry failed to remember his lines.
-Jerry returned in Season 7 to star in a Seinfeld reunion episode.
+Jerry returned in season 7 to star in a Seinfeld reunion episode.
 Throughout the season, Jerry writes and produces the reunion show with Larry, often spending time with him outside of working on the show.
 Jerry pushes Larry to hire Meg Ryan for the role of George Costanza's ex-wife Amanda, but Larry wants to hire his own ex-wife Cheryl.
 Jerry first appeared in the season four finale, "Opening Night".

 Mary Steenburgen

-Mary Steenburgen (as a fictionalized version of herself, Seasons 1, 6–7, 9) is Ted Danson's wife, who frequently appears alongside her real life husband Ted Danson.
+Mary Steenburgen (as a fictionalized version of herself, seasons 1, 6–7, 9) is Ted Danson's wife, who frequently appears alongside her real life husband Ted Danson.
 She first appeared in the show's second episode, "Ted and Mary".
 Ted and Mary are good friends with Larry and Cheryl, although she, like her husband, frequently clashes with Larry over certain issues; although to a much smaller degree when compared to Ted.
-In season 10, Ted and Mary divorces (but not in real life) and Larry attempts to ask the latter out to get even with Ted dating Cheryl.
+In season 10, Ted and Mary divorce (but not in real life) and Larry attempts to ask the latter out to get even with Ted dating Cheryl.
 However, Mary turns Larry down, but is later seen by Larry with a man that looks similar to Larry.

 The Greenes

-The Greenes (played by Louis Nye and Mina Kolb, Seasons 1–3) are Jeff Greene's elderly Jewish parents.
+The Greenes (played by Louis Nye and Mina Kolb, seasons 1–3) are Jeff Greene's elderly Jewish parents.
 Larry is constantly offending the Greenes by accident with careless remarks.
 They first appeared in the show's very first episode, "The Pants Tent".